Mac Jones Player Prop Bets for NFL Week 17 | New England vs. Jacksonville 1/2/2022

 Matchup vs. Jacksonville

-- The 242.4 yards per game the Jaguars are conceding through the air makes them the NFL's 13th-ranked pass defense.
+- The 242.4 passing yards the Jaguars allow per game makes them the NFL's 13th-ranked pass defense this season.

-- With 20 passing TDs allowed this season, the Jaguars defense is ranked sixth in the NFL.
+- The Jaguars' defense is sixth in the NFL, allowing 1.3 passing touchdowns per game.

 Recent Performances